fardog/fardog.io/content/_index.md

 The name "fardog" comes from a friend of a friend who did an impression of a "far dog", making tiny "haroo" noises.
-I liked how it implied [space dogs][], and adopted the name for my (long defunct) web design company, and the username stuck around.
+I liked how it implied [space dogs][], and adopted the name for my (long defunct) web design company; the username stuck around.

 [ua]: https://www.airship.com